Groveport Nature Center is based in

 John S. Rarey, the Horse Whisperer - This tour originates at the Groveport Heritage Museum in Groveport Town Hall, 648 Main Street.
 We’ll tour the museum and learn how Mr. Rarey’s unusual training program earned worldwide fame for Groveport and Mr. Rarey’s famous horse, Cruiser.

-Specialized Programs: Heritage Nature Center offers the expertise and background to present a program to complement your meeting agenda, social event or school curriculum.
+Specialized Programs: Groveport Nature Center offers the expertise and background to present a program to complement your meeting agenda, social event or school curriculum.
 We can work with your group to develop a program specifically designed to meet your curriculum or Scout badge requirements.
-Our naturalist can adapt lessons to meet any age level and group ability.
-If visiting the park is not possible, most of our nature and science programs are portable and can be presented at your location.
-The staff will work with you
+Our Program Coordinator can adapt lessons to meet any age level and group ability.

 History of Nature Center